DESIGNING A MEMORABLE AUTHOR’S DISPLAY

-This year has begun with new technical and artistic challenges…ranging from that computer I mentioned in my last post to creating visual elements for events.
+This year began with new technical and artistic challenges, ranging from the computer I mentioned in my last post to creating visual elements for events.
 My latest project is refining my displays for book fairs and other opportunities to visit with current and prospective readers.
 This has led to revisiting several artistic standards.
 One would think these issues had been solved at the onset of my event planning long ago…

 WHERE TO BEGIN

 Images of the Natalie Seachrist Hawaiian Mysteries are my starting point for most visual projects these days.
 Even when I’ m introducing other projects, the center of my public interaction is this series.

 EVENT DISPLAY ISSUES